AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 >[!NOTE]
 >
->This release onwards, UberJar and other related artifacts are available on Maven Central Repository instead of Adobe Public Maven repository (repo.adobe.com).
+>UberJar and other related artifacts are available on Maven Central Repository instead of Adobe Public Maven repository (repo.adobe.com).
 The main UberJar file is renamed to `uber-jar-<version>.jar`.
 As a result, there is no `classifier`, with `apis` as the value, for the `dependency` tag.

 ## Removed/Deprecated Features {#removed-deprecated-features}